Four Categories of Structured Products

 Keeping an overview

-It is not always immediately obvious which type of structured product is involved with just a product name.
-UBS has developed a classification structure allowing investors to identify at a glance which category a particular structured product belongs to.
+It is not always immediately obvious with a product name what type of structured product is involved.
+UBS has developed a classification structure identifying at a glance what category of structured product is used.

 UBS breaks structured products down into four categories, with each category geared to a specific level of potential return and risk.
 With regard to content, the classifications are in line with the Swiss Structured Products Association (SVSP).